cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    number examples.
    Part of it is the program bc v1.06 by the Free Software Foundation (FSF), which allows to calculate with arbitrary precision from the command line.
+   Unfortunately, there is no working version of BC any more since Win7, so we had to take this off.